 There are five bits of specialized biking gear for cold weather that help keep this cargo biking mom rolling year-round.

-While I have several years of experience commuting daily in damp and wet Vancouver winters, this is my first season of (multiple) daily commutes in snowy winter – the past few winters I have gained my confidence and competence, building my skills and figuring out what I need to make things work, with scattered trips throughout the winter.
+While I have several years of experience commuting daily in damp and wet Vancouver winters and a couple winters of mountain biking in the snow under my belt, 2018 was my first season of regular daily commutes in snowy winter — the past few winters I have gained my confidence and competence with scattered trips throughout winter, building my skills and figuring out what I need to make things work.
 Hopefully, my lessons learned will help you gain the skills to transition to be a year-round rider, too!

 This post is all about winter-specific gear.